ioBroker/ioBroker.docs/docs/en/README.md

 ---
 title: Welcome
-lastChanged: 13.04.2022
+lastChanged: 28.10.2022
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/README.md
-hash: Vl1Ki8iGS+qkjEwBli5Fm5dyjho2LelXu58xxVlfvJc=
+hash: bXYXoaKv6bbKkk1r/GTkTOonDls5iUgP5zsjLIeiK50=
 ---
-# Welcome
-## Note on the current documentation
+***Note on the current documentation***

 ?> The documentation is under construction and is constantly being expanded.
 It can therefore happen that links do not yet work or that content is missing.
-We are grateful for any help in creating new articles or improvements.
-Information about this is available here [in the forum][].
+We appreciate any help in creating new articles or making improvements.
+Information on this can be found here in [Forum](https://forum.iobroker.net/category/186/dokumentations-support).

 **Until all content has been adopted, the old documentation is still [to be found here](https://www.iobroker.net/docu/).
 It will be successively replaced by this new documentation.**

-&nbsp;

-# IoBroker - Automate your life
+## IoBroker - Automate your life
 ioBroker is a software solution to automate your home.
 It allows a wide variety of smart home systems, which would remain isolated solutions without ioBroker, to be connected and thus controlled comprehensively.

 ioBroker is therefore **the** integration platform for the Internet of Things and enables the integration of commercial products from almost all areas of life or the integration of a self-created solution.

-The ioBroker system has a modular structure and can be expanded to meet individual requirements by installing individual [adapters][].
+The ioBroker system has a modular structure and can be expanded by installing individual [adapters](https://www.iobroker.net/#de/adapters/adapters.md) to meet individual requirements.

 Over 450 adapters implement the integration of various platforms, systems and devices from A for Alexa to Z for Zigbee and many other automation options.

-## IoBroker connects different smart home systems
+### IoBroker connects a wide variety of smart home systems
 ![](../de/media/iobroker-simple-overview.png)

 This graphic shows how ioBroker coordinates and connects the various smart home systems and other services (e.g. calendar) as a central system.